 Application materials may arrive separately (and in any order) and

-do not have to be sent altogether.
+do not have to be sent all together.
 However, your application will not

 be evaluated until all materials have been received.

 Do I have to send in an official transcript?

 Yes.
 We must receive an official transcript from your home university.
 We cannot accept unofficial or student generated transcripts.